 Storing your cookie dough in the fridge will also prolong its shelf life, not as much as freezing them would, but definitely longer than if you were to just leave them on the countertop.

-How Long is Cookie Dough Good for in the Fridge?
+How Long Can Cookie Dough Last in the Fridge?

 Generally speaking, cookie dough is good in the fridge for three to five days.